Excess contributions are costly. Here's how to fix them

 Roth IRAs offer a great way to invest after-tax money in what eventually becomes a tax-free retirement savings account.
-The caveat: No ineligible contributions.
-First, you must be eligible to participate based on income.
-Second, if you are eligible, there are limits to the amount you can contribute.
+While it would be great if you could put all your money into a Roth, the IRS limits how much you can contribute each year.
+You must be eligible to contribute based on your income.
+And if you are eligible, there are limits to the amount you can contribute.

-Any year in which you contribute to a Roth even though you make too much to qualify—or if you contribute more than permitted—you’ve made an ineligible (excess) contribution.
-That contribution is subject to a tax penalty.
+If you contribute to a Roth even though you make too much to qualify—or if you contribute more than you’re allowed—you’ve made an excess contribution.
+That contribution is subject to a 6% tax penalty.

 Reasons People Make Ineligible Contributions

-If you don’t correct the mistake you will have to pay the penalty each year until it is corrected.
-If you’re not able to take a qualified distribution from your Roth IRA (to correct the mistake) you will pay an additional 10% early withdrawal penalty on earnings (interest).
+If you don’t correct the mistake, you’ll owe the penalty each year until it is corrected.
+If you’re not eligible to take a qualified distribution from your Roth IRA to correct the mistake, you’ll pay an additional 10% early withdrawal penalty on earnings (interest).

 Understanding Net Income Attributable (NIA)

-The minute you make an ineligible contribution to a Roth IRA that money begins to accrue earnings (interest).
-These earnings are known as “net income attributable” (NIA) and must be included as part of any corrections you make.
+The minute you make an ineligible contribution to a Roth IRA, that money begins to accrue earnings (interest).
+These earnings are known as “net income attributable” (NIA), and they must be included as part of any corrections you make.

-There are several ways to correct an ineligible contribution to a Roth IRA but in most cases, you must act quickly.
+There are several ways to correct an excess contribution to a Roth IRA.

-If you don’t qualify to contribute to a Traditional IRA, you can withdraw the extra contribution and any NIA before your tax deadline without penalty.
+- Withdraw the excess contribution and earnings.
+In general, you can avoid the 6% penalty if you withdraw the extra contribution and any NIA before your tax deadline.
 You must declare the NIA on your taxes as income.

-Doing this on a future tax return may not let you avoid the 6% tax this year, but at least you will stop paying once you apply the excess.
+- Apply the excess to next year’s contribution.
+Doing this on a future tax return won’t let you avoid the 6% tax this year, but at least you’ll stop paying once you apply the excess.

-Finally, if you fail to do any of the above, you can withdraw the excess funds by the end (Dec.
-31) of the following year.
-You can leave the earnings in, but must remove the entire excess contribution to avoid that 6% penalty for the following year.
+- Withdraw the excess next year.
+If you fail to do any of the above, you can withdraw the excess funds by Dec.
+31 of the following year.
+You can leave the earnings in, but you must remove the entire excess contribution to avoid that 6% penalty for the following year.

 The Best Solution